 Meet the 2018 Campus Election Engagement Fellows

-Our Election Engagement Fellows are students who receive stipends or academic credit to work with college staff and student leaders.
-These fellows carry out our nonpartisan approaches on their campuses, helping their peers participate in America’s democratic process.
-During the 2016 election, CEEP supported 162 student Fellows in 12 states.
-We’re piloting a small group of Spring 2018 Fellows, and expect a Fall group as large or larger than 2016.
+In 2016, CEEP supported 162 student Fellows in 12 states.
+After piloting a small group of Spring 2018 Fellows, we expect a Fall group as large or larger than 2016.
 Click here to see our 2016 Fellows team.

 Krystal Kennedy is 20 years old and a junior at Florida International University studying Chemistry.
 She’s currently the Director of Alternative Breaks, a non-profit organization that sends college students throughout the world by fundraising to volunteer with social issues such as Homelessness, Education, Youth Development and Health.
 After graduation, she aspires to get into medical school to be a forensic scientist working with the FBI.

 Maurice Morrison is a 21-year old sophomore at Barry University studying Political Science and History.
 He currently serves as an active member of both the Barry University Black Student Union and Barry Model UN.
 He continues to pursue his passions by way of numerous organizations that feed his political and social hunger for reform of these two area, respectively.
 Once he graduates from Barry University, he intends to further his studies in law school.
 His ultimate goal is to hold the highest political office in Jamaica, hoping to serve as the Prime Minister at some point in his life.